Joan of Arc: Siege of Compiègne and capture

-The Duke of Burgundy began to reclaim towns which had been ceded to him by treaty but had not submitted to him.
+The Duke of Burgundy began to reclaim towns which had been ceded to him by treaty but had not submitted.
 Compiègne was one such town of many in areas which the Armagnacs had recaptured over the previous few months.
 Joan set out with a company of volunteers at the end of March 1430 to relieve the town, which was under siege.
 This expedition did not have the explicit permission of Charles, who was still observing the truce.
 Some writers suggest that Joan's expedition to Compiègne without documented permission from the court was a desperate and treasonable action, but others have argued that she could not have launched the expedition without the financial support of the court.

 In April, Joan arrived at Melun, which had expelled its Burgundian garrison.
 As Joan advanced, her force grew as other commanders joined her.
 Joan's troops advanced to Lagny-sur-Marne and defeated an Anglo-Burgundian force commanded by the mercenary Franquet d'Arras who was captured.
 Typically, he would have been ransomed or exchanged by the capturing force, but Joan allowed the townspeople to execute him after a trial.

 Joan reached Compiègne on 14 May.
 After defensive forays against the Burgundian besiegers, she was forced to disband the majority of the army because it had become too difficult for the surrounding countryside to support.
 Joan and about 400 of her remaining soldiers entered the town.

 On 23 May 1430, Joan accompanied an Armagnac force which sortied from Compiègne to attack the Burgundian camp at Margny, northeast of the town.
-The attack failed, and Joan was captured; She agreed to surrender to a pro-Burgundian nobleman named Lyonnel de Wandomme, a member of Jean de Luxembourg's contingent. who quickly moved her to his castle at Beaulieu-les-Fontaines near Noyes.
+The attack failed, and Joan was captured; she agreed to surrender to a pro-Burgundian nobleman named Lyonnel de Wandomme, a member of Jean de Luxembourg's contingent. who quickly moved her to his castle at Beaulieu-les-Fontaines, near Noyes.
 After her first attempt to escape, she was transferred to Beaurevoir Castle.
 She made another escape attempt while there, jumping from a window of a tower and landing in a dry moat; she was injured but survived.
 In November, she was moved to the Burgundian town of Arras.

 The English and Burgundians rejoiced that Joan had been removed as a military threat.
 The English negotiated with their Burgundian allies to pay Joan's ransom and transfer her to their custody.
 Bishop Pierre Cauchon of Beauvais, a partisan supporter of the Duke of Burgundy and the English crown, played a prominent part in these negotiations, which were completed in November.
 The final agreement called for the English to pay 10,000 livres tournois to obtain her from Luxembourg.
 After the English paid the ransom, they moved Joan to Rouen, their main headquarters in France.
 There is no evidence that Charles tried to save Joan once she was transferred to the English.